mike-ady/Stenokey/Key_Print_Files/Readme.md

 DO NOT PRINT ALL OF THE FILES IN THIS DIRECTORY!

-DO NOT PRINT SINGLE KEYS!
-Always print at least two keys at a time to avoid over heating and distortion of the key stems.
-Always print with the printer's cooling fan enabled above the first layer, (for the same reason).
+Avoid printing single keys!
+Try to print at least two keys at a time to avoid over heating and distortion of the key stems.
+Always print with the printer's cooling fan enabled above the first layer.

 A standard steno keyboard consists of 10 sets of 3 consonant keys and a set of 4 vowel keys.
 This can be obtained by printing 10